richarddemosouza/LoRaMac-IKS01A2/README.md

 ```sh
 $ sudo cutecom
 ```
-The baudrate should be configured as 115200.
+The baudrate should be configured as 115200 bps.

 #### Updating the code

-The main files the project contains that can be updated to change the code behavior, implement new functionalities or features are:
+The most relevant files are:

 * src/apps/LoRaMac/classA/B-L072Z-LRWAN1/**main.c**: project main application.
-This file contains some `#define` that can be used to change some configuration of the device.
-Not only this, but also has the functions of LoRaWAN parameters configuration, payload creation, stack callbacks and a FSM to handle the project routines.
+This file contains some `#define` that can be used to change some device configurations.
+It also has the functions of LoRaWAN parameters configuration, payload creation, stack callbacks and a FSM to handle the project routines.

 * src/apps/LoRaMac/classA/B-L072Z-LRWAN1/**Commissioning.h**: file where the device keys, address and activation mode (ABP or OTAA) can be configured.

 * src/boards/B-L072Z-LRWAN1/**board.c**: hardware interfaces and peripherals initializtion.

-* src/apps/LoRaMac/classA/B-L072Z-LRWAN1/**tools.c**: hardware interfaces and peripherals initializtion (HTS221 and LPS22HB).
+* src/apps/LoRaMac/classA/B-L072Z-LRWAN1/**tools.c**: hardware interfaces and peripherals initialization (HTS221 and LPS22HB).